friction2d/friction2d.github.io/documentation/export.md

 * Export as MP4 and then use [GIFTuna](https://giftuna.io/) to convert it to a GIF
 * Export as PNG image sequence and then use [Gifski](https://github.com/sindresorhus/Gifski) to convert it to a GIF.

+Note that **ProRes** files with alpha is not compatible with Apple Silicon decoders.
+This is a known issue and will be fixed in a future release.

 ### Render dialog